RebeccaKessler/Machine_Learning/README.md

 # Machine_Learning

-## Welcome to final report of the Group Swatch
+## Welcome to the final report of the Group Swatch

 The objective of this project is to build a model that accurately predicts the difficulty level of French sentences.
 This report is divided in five sections.